-Deducting employees' arrears
+Deducting arrears

-Sometimes, we're unsuccessful in our attempts to obtain payment from your employee(s) and may need your assistance.
-We may send you a notice requiring you to deduct tax or student loan arrears from an employee's wages.
-You must deduct any child support payments before tax or student loan arrears.
-Pay the arrears to us by the end of each calendar month, separately from PAYE.
-Instructions on how to pay these deductions will be included in the deduction notice.
-You do not need to show these deductions in your IR348.
+We may send you a notice asking you to deduct tax and/or student loan arrears from salary or wages paid to an employee or schedular payments to a contractor.

+- You're required to make the deductions requested in the notice. - Child support payments (if applicable) must be deducted before tax or student loan arrears. - Arrears must be paid to us by the end of each calendar month, separately from PAYE. - Do not include deductions for arrears in your employment information return.

+Instructions on how to pay these deductions are included in the deduction notice.